top of page

 In terms of my background, I am Taiwanese-American and I grew up in rural Indonesia and China as a third-culture kid whose academic, family, and host country cultures each prescribed unique ways of living.
 In our formative education, we were taught at least three ways of doing everything, and I remember the fifteen students of my first grade class (at North Jakarta International School) came from eleven different countries.
 This heterogeneity meant that we needed to think in ways that encompass and celebrate differences, instilled from the beginning with humility to know that our personal perspective is simply one way of seeing.
 As a result, cultural humility is a central value guiding my approach to research, teaching, community engagement, and clinical work.

-As a clinical psychologist who researches intervention development, it is also important for me to stay connected to delivering mental health services.
+As a licensed clinical psychologist who researches intervention development, it is also important for me to stay connected to delivering mental health services.
 I am part of a group clinical practice where I primarily see clients who have experienced race-based stress and trauma.

 Emily